Lawmaker's bill limits release of student-athletes' medical information

 Her bill, HB1104, is called "An Act to limit the scope of medical information that may be required as a condition of participation in sanctioned activities."

-Dan Swartos, executive director of the SDHSAA, attended Wedneday's committee meeting and spoke against Frye-Mueller's bill.
+Dan Swartos, executive director of the SDHSAA, attended Wednesday's committee meeting and spoke against Frye-Mueller's bill.

 "I appreciate and respect the sponsor's intent and argument," Swartos said.
 "I just don't believe it is necessary."